Principal Investigator

 Sarina Sabouri, co-advised with Prof. Chandrakasan

-Undergraduate and Visiting Students
+Masters and Undergraduate Students

 Deniz Erus

-MIT Undergraduate Student - Since Spring 2023
+MIT Undergraduate Student, 2023

 Yidong Fang

-Visiting Master Student from Columbia University - Summer 2023
+Visiting Master Student from Columbia University, 2023